cyclistcodes/MineSweeperGame/README.md

 6. Continue revealing tiles until all non-bomb tiles are opened.
 If successful, the board will be displayed, and the player wins the game.

-## How to Run

-1. Make sure you have the .NET SDK installed on your system.

-2. Copy and paste the provided code into a C# project in your preferred C# development environment (e.g., Visual Studio, Visual Studio Code).

-3. Build and run the project.

-4. Follow the on-screen instructions to play the Minesweeper game.